Every action has an opportunity cost. Opportunity cost is

 Opportunity cost is not the sum of the available alternatives, but rather of benefit of the best alternative to them.
 Opportunity cost is not exclusively a monetary concept; it applies to anything of value to people, including time and emotions.

-Opportunity cost came to mind when I read a USA Today article that said “Consumers chose not to take 41 million trips over the last 12 months because flying is too much of a hassle, according to a new Travel Industry Association study.”
+Opportunity cost came to mind the other day when I read a USA Today article that said “Consumers chose not to take 41 million trips over the last 12 months because flying is too much of a hassle, according to a new Travel Industry Association study.”

 Interestingly, “Travelers were most critical about aspects of the travel experience that are beyond the airlines’ control, such as the airport security clearance process and flight delays caused by the antiquated and over-burdened air traffic control system.”

-But the point of this post is awareness, ever-increasing awareness, of the opportunity costs that exist in our personal and professional lives and, in particular, the costs of our inaction.
+But the point of this blog is awareness, ever-increasing awareness, of the opportunity costs that exist in our personal and professional lives and, in particular, the costs of our inaction.